Arkanain/lemonade_tech/README.md

 # README

-Please check the TODO items in `app/controllers/application_controller.rb` and add some RSpec tests for your solution.
+Please check the description to each controller action in `app/controllers/application_controller.rb`

-Good luck!